lipsumar/courses-emm2-test-course/chapter1.md

 skills: 2
 ```

-This is an example exercise.
+This is an example exercise. edited on github

 `@instructions`